department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

  - Marital status; surviving spouse’s status as Veteran or family member; and status and detailed information for any disabled children who may be buried in the future in a national cemetery
  - Veteran’s zip code and county at the time of death
  - If the deceased is a spouse or a Veteran whose spouse has already died, the full name of the family member, cemetery section, and site number
+ - Your cemetery of choice

 **Decide on the burial details and gather all related information**, including:

- - Your cemetery of choice
- - Contact information for the funeral home, including email address, phone number, and address
  - Type of gravesite memorial.
 [See your options for a headstone, marker, or medallion](/burials-and-memorials/burial-planning/headstones-markers-medallions).
  - Type of burial: casket or cremation and size of the casket or urn (a container used to hold ashes)
  - Whether you want military honors, a burial flag, or a Presidential Memorial Certificate